gfranzini/clavicula-salomonis/README.md

 ---

 ## To do
-- Finish encoding index of book 1
+- index of book 1
 - line break in chapter headers?
-- additions and deletions: mark them or not? see example correction UTQUE > USQUE on folio 4r
+- additions and deletions? see example correction UTQUE > USQUE on folio 4r